Trump suggests deal reached involving TikTok

 Washington — President Trump suggested Monday that his administration reached a deal regarding TikTok, and said he will be speaking with Chinese President Xi Jinping on Friday.

 The president did not provide any further details about the purported agreement.
-Treasury Secretary Scott Bessent said Monday that there is the "framework" of a deal, and he confirmed that Mr. Trump and Xi will speak Friday.
+Treasury Secretary Scott Bessent said Monday that there is the "framework" of a deal regarding TikTok, and he confirmed that Mr. Trump and Xi will speak Friday.
+The Treasury secretary has been in Spain for talks with Chinese negotiators.
+He said following meetings with Chinese officials that the discussions centered on the future of the app.

+Bessent said the agreement is "between two private parties, but the commercial terms have been agreed upon."

 Congress passed and former President Joe Biden signed last year a bill that effectively bans TikTok in the United States, but Mr. Trump has issued a series of orders unilaterally delaying enforcement of the law.
 The latest came in June, which pushed back the deadline for enforcing the measure until Sept.
 17.